Stand My Heroes

 Stand My Heroes (スタンドマイヒーローズ, Sutando Mai Hīrōzu) is a Japanese mobile game.
-An anime television series adaptation aired from October 2019 to December 2019.
-An original video animation is set to be released in May 2023.
+An anime television series adaptation aired from October 2019 to December 2019, and an original video animation was released in May 2023.

 Media

 Video game

 The mobile game was developed by Coly and released on iOS and Android on September 5, 2016.

 Anime

 An anime television series adaptation of the mobile game was announced in September 2018.
 It was produced by M.S.C and directed by Hideyo Yamamoto, with Sayaka Harada writing the scripts, Yuki Takayama designing the characters, and Fox Capture Plan composing the music.
 The cast from the original mobile game reprised their roles.
 The series premiered on October 7, 2019.
 Internationally, the series was licensed by Funimation outside of Asia.
 An English dub premiered one week after the original release of the first episode.